FelipeAM96/UAVArenaCNPF/README.md

 ## Disclaimer

-While this is a neutral zone for evaluating the results of drone mapping software and we have performed processing following the same standards / quality settings for all solutions, this application was developed by [ODM](https://github.com/OpenDroneMap/ODM) contributors.
+While this is a neutral zone for evaluating the results of drone mapping software and we have performed processing following the same standards / quality settings for all solutions.

-If you found a problem in one of the software results, submit a PR.
+This application was developed by [ODM](https://github.com/OpenDroneMap/ODM) contributors.